KevinDNgo/Library-Catalog/README.md

 # Library-Catalog

-Hello there!
-If you're reading this, you are likely interested in learning how to install the software necessary to run this program.
-Assuming you have Windows 10, there are a couple things you have to do before running this program.
+# Introduction
+Hello!
+If you are reading this, you are likely interested in learning more about this program, learning how to run it yourself, or maybe both!
+This program parses JSON data containing textbook information, and creates a javascript-enabled website which displays some of the textbooks' details.
+This is accomplished by using the Open Library Books API to obtain textbook information in JSON format from provided ISBNs.
+The program then parses the JSON data for the textbooks' titles, authors, excerpts, and image thumbnails.
+All this information is then written to a javascript-enabled website for consolidated viewing.

+All of this is accomplished using PHP, HTML, CSS, and Javascript.
+PHP is used to obtain the book information in JSON format, parse that information, and write the output to HTML format.
+HTML, CSS, and Javascript is used to display the website content.
+Additionally, jQuery is used for a plug-in called jCarousel.
+Open source jCarousel code is borrowed in order to display the website information in an image slider format.

 # Installing Prerequisite Programs
 Before running this program, there are a couple things you have to install beforehand.
 Provided below are the instructions to do